A woman with a sad expression stands in front of three doctors, who tower over her like mountains with their backs turned.

 I felt shame

-Being someone who has struggled with their weight and has had body issues throughout my life, I felt a lot of shame when I first got my NASH diagnosis.
+Being someone who has struggled with their weight and has had body issues throughout my life, I felt a lot of shame when I went through the NASH diagnosis process.
 I didn’t know half of what I know now about liver disease, but I did know that there are two types of liver disease: alcoholic and non-alcoholic.

-With non-alcoholic liver disease, the number 1 cause is obesity, but this is not the only cause of the disease, it’s just the most common cause of it.
+With non-alcoholic liver disease, the number one cause is obesity, but this is not the only cause of the disease; it’s just the most common cause of it.
 I have other factors contributing to my liver disease, but at the time, the leading visible cause was my weight.

 People can be judgmental, especially about weight

-For some reason, people like to shame others and can sometimes be insensitive to what that other person is going through and what other ailments they may have.
+For some reason, people often like to shame others and can sometimes be insensitive to what that person is going through and any other ailments they may have.
 So, at times, when having to say non-acholic liver disease, I would feel this wave of shame and embarrassment wash over me.
-I can honestly say that when I am at my lightest regarding my weight, I get treated better and listen to more by some medical professionals than when I am at my heaviest.
+I can honestly say that when I am at my lightest regarding my weight, I get treated better and listened to more by some medical professionals than when I am at my heaviest.

 But weight doesn't always relate to health